-- Explain in detail why you could not finish your project on time.
+- An explanation of why you could not finish your project on time.

-- A scientific rationale for continuing the project.
+- A scientific rational for continuing the project.

-Document how you will finish your project before the remaining funds return to the Treasury.
+In addition to the content above, please document how you will finish your project before the remaining funds are returned to the Treasury.

 All Federal agencies are required by 31 U.S.C. § 1552(a) to close fixed year appropriation accounts and cancel any remaining balances by September 30 of the fifth fiscal year after the year of availability.
 In order for the NIH to meet its obligation to close these accounts and cancel any remaining balances by September 30, grantees must report disbursements on the quarterly cash transaction report (using the FFR) no later than June 30 of the fifth fiscal year after the year of availability.
 At the end of five years, the funds are cancelled and returned to the Treasury.
 This provision may limit NIH's ability to further extend the final budget period.